Man wounded in Sunday night shooting on Prescott Road

 According to Baton Rouge Police, the shooting occurred around 7 p.m. in the 5900 block of Prescott Road.

-Officers say it was a man who was wounded and he sustained non-life-threatening injuries, insinuating he's likely to be okay.
+Officers say it was a man who was wounded, and he was treated at an area hospital for non-life-threatening injuries.

 Trending News